-I bought this Nautique Excel in August from a seller in Indiana.
+I bought this Nautique Excel from a seller in Indiana.
 Delivery was made via uShip since our vehicles were not yet ready to tow.
 One week after delivery and with a hitch finally installed, we towed the boat for the first time.
 After a successful first launch, we went out skiing!
-We were able to use it up until mid October.
+We were able to use it the first season up until mid October.

 Off-season upgrades will include removing the non-working mechanical speedometer and replacing it with a gauge style radio, replacing the glove box (one with no CD player cutout), replace existing speakers and adding an amp and sub.
 I also intend to do some gel coat work and potentially add some SeaDek to the boat.

 I grew up boating and learned to ski behind the Ski Nautique 2001.
 I later drove Nautiques (and Hydrodynes) while working at the summer camp where I learned to ski.
 While working there, we would go out on a friend's '91 Barefoot Nautique; ever since then I have liked the v-drive format.